Learnatric/LEAPS_Datasets/README.md

 # LEAPS Datasets for 2003 and 2004: The Impoverished and School
-Springboard Data Science Career Track, First Capstone Project
+Springboard Data Science Career Track
+First Capstone Project

 ## Files
 1. LEAPS_Code